redcountryroad/OSCP-shortsheet/README.md

 ### Targeted AS-REP roasting
 - condition: cannot identify any AD users with the account option "Do not require Kerberos preauthentication" enabled && notice that we have GenericWrite or GenericAll permissions on another AD user account
-- leveraging "GenericWrite or GenericAll" permissions, we can modify the User Account Control value of the user to not require Kerberos preauthentication
+- leveraging "GenericWrite or GenericAll" permissions, we can modify the User Account Control value of *any* user to not require Kerberos preauthentication
 - Once enabled "Do not require Kerberos preauthentication" of the user, do AS-REP roasting
 - Finally, reset the User Account Control value of the user once we’ve obtained the AS-REP hash